kevin-clarkin29/kevin-clarkin29.github.io/essays/StackOverflow.md

 ## Insights Gained

 From this experience, I’ve learned that asking smart questions is not just about getting answers—it's about fostering a culture of learning and collaboration.
 Smart questions show that the asker has thought critically about the problem, respects the time of those offering help, and seeks to deepen their understanding of the topic.
+When a question is well though-out, it is mutually beneficial to both the person asking the question and the person answering.
 In contrast, poorly constructed questions, like the one about sending 100,000 emails, waste time and lead to superficial responses that don’t advance the conversation.

-This exercise reinforced the idea that being a good software engineer isn’t just about solving problems; it’s about communicating effectively with others to arrive at the best solutions.
-When we take the time to craft thoughtful, well-researched questions, we invite others into a dialogue that is mutually beneficial.
-Smart questions lead to smart answers, and ultimately, smarter engineers.

-By comparing the two questions and their outcomes, I now appreciate the value of asking questions in a way that demonstrates intellectual curiosity and respect for the expertise of others.
+By comparing the two questions and their outcomes, I appreciate the value of asking questions in a way that demonstrates intellectual curiosity and respect for the expertise of others.
 This practice not only helps us solve technical issues but also builds a strong community where knowledge can be shared effectively.

 ---